dotzenith/tilde/docs/src/deployment/index.md

 After all that work, we are finally ready to deploy!!

-Tilde only has one dependency: `pyinfra`.
-You can either use [uv](https://docs.astral.sh/uv/) like I do, or just use a venv and install `pyinfra` yourself, it's totally up to you!
+Tilde only has one dependency: [pyinfra](https://pyinfra.com/).
+You can either use [uv](https://docs.astral.sh/uv/) like I do, or just use a venv and install [pyinfra](https://pyinfra.com/) yourself, it's totally up to you!

 ## ❖ Using uv